youngD23/youngD23/PulseCheck_D_Young.md

 ### Unity Learn Game Pathway

 Unity has great resources for their [Unity Learn platform](https://learn.unity.com/).
 A major portion of this class is utilizing those services, please identify which Unity Learn Pathway you want to explore and then how that pathway could help lead towards a potential certification opportunity later after this class.

+#### My Unity Learn Pathway

+I would like to go down the Unity Software Package pathway for this project.
+I come from a computer engineering/science background and have a very solid understanding of C++ and C#, and I would like to dive deeper into the Unity Editor and learn to build my own editor tools and packages.
+From the Unity learn page, I found the Junior Programmer pathway very interesting.
+I would like to learn to better organize my code using interfaces and inheritance.
+I am also interested in the mission on managing scene flow and data.
+I am also interested in the creative core pathway.
+I would like to learn about shaders and visual effects to make my game look exciting and visually appealing.
+Also, I don't know much about post-processing and would like to learn more about that.

 > This is an **EXAMPLE**!!
 >**Combination of Creative Core, Junior Programmer, and 3D-Kit Tutorial**